usnistgov/OSCAL/docs/content/contribute/roadmap.md

 {{<usa-tag>}}Focus{{</usa-tag>}} Development of the OSCAL System Security Plan (SSP) Model.

-This next phase of OSCAL work encompasses the SSP concepts that are part of the implementation layer of the OSCAL [architecture](/learnmore/architecture/).
-Updates to the catalog and profile models are also provided with this release.
+In this development phase the system security plan (SSP) model was developed as part of the [implementation layer](/documentation/schema/implementation-layer/) of the OSCAL architecture.
+Updates to the [catalog](/documentation/schema/catalog-layer/catalog/) and [profile](/documentation/schema/profile-layer/profile/) models are also provided with this release.

 The following additional stakeholders can benefit from SSPs formatted based on the OSCAL SSP model.